vendigo/j7group/README.md

     // Got {"Stan" -> stan, "Kyle" -> kyle, "Eric" -> eric, "Kenny" -> kenny, "Randy" -> randy}
 ```

-Or to group characters by age.
+Group characters by age.
 However there are equal ages, so we want to get map of lists:

 ```java